Genus three embedded doubly periodic minimal surfaces with parallel ends: Embeddedness

 \begin{proof}[Proof of Proposition~\ref{pr:embedded}] The surface $M_{\lambda}$ has symmetry planes parallel to the three coordinate planes.
 Thus, $M_{\lambda}$ is made up of eight congruent pieces.
 Hence, we only need to show that one of these eight pieces is embedded.
-Let $R_1$ be the portion of the domain $R$ restricted to the first quadrant of the $z$-plane with $w(\infty)=+1$.
+Let $R_1$ be the portion of $R$ as in Lemma~\ref{lm:ReImw}.
 We set $\Omega_1:=X(R_1)$.
 See Figure~\ref{fp-fpc}, left.